HumphreyBoaGart/ee-excerpt/README.md

 # Excerpt Plugin (for EE3)
 Strips tags of whatever is in the tag pair and trunciates the remaining text.
-It's a fork of the [obscenely useful EE2 plugin](https://github.com/thinkclay/ExpressionEngine-Excerpt-Plugin) by [@thinkclay](https://github.com/thinkclay), but heavily modified for EE3 and PHP 7.
+It's a fork of the [obscenely useful EE2 plugin](https://github.com/thinkclay/ExpressionEngine-Excerpt-Plugin) by [@thinkclay](https://github.com/thinkclay), but heavily modified for EE3.

 This one also sanitizes tag input through EE's `security->xss_clean()` method and performs stricter validation on parameter values.